Home

 Pimsleur Italian Comprehensive

 Learning Italian couldn't be easier with Pimsleur.
 Their all-audio approach makes it easy to engage Italian speakers in conversation.
 The naturally talkative Italians themselves appreciate with passion a foreigner speaking their language, and with Pimsleur Italian you will speak well and with excellent pronunciation.
 The only drawback to Pimsleur is that there is only a little bit of reading practice.
 There is a reading booklet and cd in each level, but some kind of supplemental reading material is needed.
 I'd still choose Pimsleur Comprehensive over all other methods, it's simply the best.
-Read my review of Pimsleur Products, view visitor reviews of Pimsleur, or listen to the first lesson of Pimsleur Italian free below!
+Read my review of Pimsleur products or visitor reviews of Pimsleur.

 Software